catana-research/catana-research.github.io/_posts/2020-04-30-optimisation.md

 ### Benchmarks and testing

-Prior to performing any optimisations, a comprehensive test uite should first be in place.
-This ensures that any code changes or refactoring does not change the operation in an unintended
+Prior to performing any optimisations, a comprehensive test suite should first be in place.
+This ensures that any code changes or refactoring does not change the operation in an unintended changes.

+Additionally, the current performance should be benchmarked in order to measure how much faster a change is.
+You may find that sometimes an optimisation leads to worse performance so it is important to monitor and ensure it is behaving as expected.

+### Milliseconds count

+It may seem that shaving a few milliseconds off a function call is a minor thing but when processing large amounts of data it can quickly add up.
+A saving of 1 millisecond per loop over a million dataentries for example adds over 15 minutes to the runtime.

 ## Optimisation

 ### Improving code performance